In a World of Distraction, Focus is Your Superpower

 Stop Reaching for Your Phone

 How can we expect to maintain any meaningful focus when we sabotage ourselves every few minutes?
-Another study found that the average user touches their phone 2,617 times daily—a figure that jumps to 5,427 for heavy users.

 The Cost of Distraction